USDRCG/usdrcg.github.io/README.md

     ---
     ```
 * Local directory links to content (pages, images, css, etc.) can be done as usual, such as `/images/example_image.png`.
 However, Jekyll has a nifty feature that allows you to use a "project page url structure."
 This looks like `{{site.baseurl}}/images/example_image.png`.
 Either will build properly, but the latter allows you to later move your site to subfolders, in case you want to host multiple sites under one domain.
 > Even though we have no plans to move our site around, this code exists throughout the site, therefore it is included in this ReadMe.
+> If we did move the site to a subfolder of our repository, we would simply need to modify the `_config.yml` file to include the folder name for the `baseurl`.
+Shazam!
+All of our internal links would still work!

 ### Templates

 * There are many page templates available for use, should you need to add a new page.
-* Find them in the ALLTemplates folder.
+* Find them in the *ALLTemplates* folder.
 * Navigating to them in a browser allows you to see a live preview.
 Example: [http://usdrcg.github.io/AllTemplates/html/contact.html](http://usdrcg.github.io/AllTemplates/html/contact.html)

 ### Layouts (headers, footers, navs)